MassTransit/MassTransit/docs/architecture/green-cache.md

 The compositional nature of the TPL makes this a really strong abstraction -- the `Task` returned by the `Get` method above is not the same task that is returned from the missing value factory.
 In order to make cache access quick, the `Task` returned is a placeholder which is decoupled from the factory method.
 This placeholder reserves an index slot for the key specified, while the factory method is invoked asynchronously.

 Adding the key to the index allows subsequent reads for the same key to receive the same placeholder as the first read -- preventing duplicate factory methods being executed.
-The factory methods for these reads aren't lost, hwoever, and are stored by the placeholder in the order they were received.
+The factory methods for these reads aren't lost, however, and are stored by the placeholder in the order they were received.
 This approach makes it possible for dozens of tasks to wait on the creation of the value for the same key to be returned.

 A subsequent reader for the same key may receive one of the following results: